About us

 Tanya Baxter Art

-Hue Dining is delighted to house Modern and Contemporary art personally selected by Tanya Baxter, with a focus on artists with an academic background, a history of acquisition by leading international museums and a strong performance at auction.
+Hue Dining is delighted to house Modern and Contemporary art personally selected by Tanya Baxter Contemporary, with a focus on artists with an academic background, a history of acquisition by leading international museums and a strong performance at auction.

 Tanya Baxter opened one of Asia’s first Western galleries in Hong Kong in the 1990s.
 With galleries now in both London and Hong Kong, she boasts over 20 years’ experience in the Post-Modern, Modern British and Contemporary art markets.
 Her bespoke Art Advisory services cater to a prestigious clientele including multinational banks, hedge funds and luxury residential properties.